Eight Immortals Restaurant murders

-On 4 August 1985, Chinese gambler Huang Zhiheng murdered a family of ten in the Eight Immortals Restaurant in Portuguese Macau (present-day Macau SAR, China).
-He stabbed or strangled each of his victims to death before dismembering their bodies and disposing of their remains in the ocean and dumpsters.
-Huang purportedly committed the murders because the Zheng family owed him a gambling debt of 600,000 patacas (or US$75,047).
+On 4 August 1985, ten members of the Zheng family were murdered in the Eight Immortals Restaurant in Portuguese Macau.
+The perpetrator, Huang Zhiheng, had attacked the family at their business over unpaid gambling debts by restaurant owner Zheng Lin.
+After stabbing or strangling each of the victims to death, Huang dismembered their bodies and disposed of their remains in the ocean and dumpsters.

+Huang was arrested in September 1986, over a year after the murders, having taken over and operated the Zheng family's restaurant during this time.
+He was convicted and sentenced to several prison terms the following month.
+Huang killed himself in prison only weeks after starting his sentence in December 1986.

 Background

 Eight Immortals Restaurant

 The Eight Immortals Restaurant (八仙飯店, Casa de Rasto Pat Sin) was a Chinese restaurant in the Iao Hon section of Nossa Senhora de Fátima parish in Macau, then a Portuguese colony.
 The modest dining establishment, connected to the Eight Immortals Hotel, was owned and operated by Zheng Lin (鄭林), a former street hawker who had moved his business from a stand into a formal restaurant in the 1960s.
 Zheng lived near his restaurant with his family, who helped him run the business.
 The restaurant was a financial success, but Zheng and his wife were noted to be heavy gamblers.